-- Instituting a funding mandate to allow priority use of Qualified Military Buglers in a Retired Status (QMBIRS) at funeral honors when an active duty or reserve bugler is not available - Amending the law to allow members of the National Guard, retirees, their accompanied dependents and widows of retirees, to travel outside of the United States on a spaceavailable basis on military aircraft (2017) - Expanding applicability and entitlements afforded to the National Guard under the Servicemembers Civil Relief Act (SCRA) by striking U.S.C Title 50, Section 3911(2)(ii) and inserting the definition of "National Guard" as defined by U.S.C.
-Title 32, Section 101 (2017) - Providing competitive bonuses and/or incentives to qualified drill-status soldiers and airmen in critical career fields or positions with extensive training requirements/ credentialing to maintain readiness by retaining fully trained servicemembers (2017) - Changing Basic Allowance for Housing-Reserve Component (BAH-RC), as it discriminates against Guard and Reserve as the housing allowance rate is considerably less than the rate of Active Duty, Active Guard Reserve
+- Instituting a funding mandate to allow priority use of Qualified Military Buglers in a Retired Status (QMBIRS) at funeral honors when an active duty or reserve bugler is not available - Amending the law to allow members of the National Guard, retirees, their accompanied dependents and widows of retirees, to travel outside of the United States on a space available basis on military aircraft (2017) - Expanding applicability and entitlements afforded to the National Guard under the Servicemembers Civil Relief Act (SCRA) by striking U.S.C Title 50, Section 3911(2) (ii) and inserting the definition of "National Guard" as defined by U.S.C.
+Title 32, Section 101 (2017) - Providing competitive bonuses and/or incentives to qualified drill-status soldiers and airmen in critical career fields or positions with extensive training requirements/ credentialing to maintain readiness by retaining fully trained servicemembers (2017)

-- (AGR) or even a Dual-Status Guardsman (DSG) on an order 31 days or more (2018) - Army National Guard and Air National Guard traditional and technician aviators receiving full Aviation Incentive Pay (AvIP) (2019) - The DOD or the President authorizing a Cold War (Military) Service Ribbon (or Medal) to military service members or veterans entitled to the Cold War Certificate (2019) - Increasing the limitations on TSP/401K type contributions for Guardsmen, thus allowing them to utilize their full civilian sponsored retirement plan as well as their military retirement benefit (2019) - Amending regulations to prioritize reserve component service members at the same level as the active component when reserve component service members request use of Space-A travel (2019) - Providing access to readily available, affordable and reliable childcare for National Guard Service Members (2019) - Providing In-Kind BAS and uniforms to In-Active Duty status National Guard officers (2019)
+- Changing Basic Allowance for Housing-Reserve Component (BAH-RC), as it discriminates against Guard and Reserve as the housing allowance rate is considerably less than the rate or Active Duty, Active Guard Reserve (AGR), or even a Dual-Status Guardsman (DSG) on an order 31 days or more (2018) - Modifying 37 U.S. Code 206 regarding Aviator Incentive Pay to include elimination of the 1/30 Rule for the National Guard and other Reserve Components as applicable (2020) - The DOD or the President authorizing a Cold War (Military) Service Ribbon (or Medal) to military service members or veterans entitled to the Cold War Certificate (2019) - Increasing the limitations on TSP/401K type contributions for Guardsmen, thus allowing them to utilize their full civilian sponsored retirement plan as well as their military retirement benefit (2019)

+- Amending regulations to prioritize reserve component service members at the same level as the active component when reserve component service members request use of Space-A travel (2019) - Providing access to readily available, affordable and reliable childcare for National Guard Service Members (2019) - Providing In-Kind BAS and uniforms to In-Active Duty status National Guard officers (2019) - SECDEF directing Per Diem, Travel and Transportation Allowance Committee (PDTATAC) to change OHA from a cost reimbursement-based allowance to a flat-rate allowance for the U.S. territories (2020) - Correcting the inconsistent policy affecting Parachute Riggers (MOSs: 92R and 921A)--all executing the same mission--in order to remove the restrictions placed on the Dual Status Riggers in the National Guard allowing them to receive the same pay and status as those on Active Duty (2020)